Find out more about endotoxins here

 The way forward: Endotoxin mitigation

 Animals suffering from endotoxemia are subject to severe metabolic dysfunctions.
 If they do not perish from septic shock, they are still likely to show performance losses.
 Moreover, they at great risk of immunosuppression caused by the immune system “overdrive.”
-Effective endotoxin binders can help to prevent these scenarios.
+Effective endotoxin mitigating agents can help to prevent these scenarios.

 EW Nutrition’s Mastersorb Gold is not only a leading anti-mycotoxin agent; thanks to its specific components, it effectively binds bacterial toxins.
 An in vitro study conducted at the Hogeschool Utrecht laboratory (part of Utrecht University) evaluated the binding capacity of Mastersorb Gold on LPS compared to three different competitor products.
 All products were tested at two different inclusion rates.
 At an inclusion rate of 0.25%, only Mastersorb Gold reduced the toxin load on the solution by 37%.
 At 1% inclusion, Mastersorb Gold bound 75% of the toxin, while only one competitor product demonstrated any binding (10%).